-Understanding who your audience is is essential, and all High-Performance Presentations consider the audience first and what they want.
+It is essential to understand who your audience is, and all High-Performance Presentations consider the audience first and what they want.
 Having said that, many of the business professionals we train admit they hardly ever consider the audience during their presentation planning – at least, until they learn about why it is so important from us!

 It is important to balance out your needs with the needs of the audience.
 If you want to communicate in a successful, persuasive manner that inspires action, then the audience should never feel that your agenda is higher than theirs!
 This links back to the push vs. pull concept mentioned in Chapter 1 of Dee’s book “High-Performance Presentations – Public Speaking Tips & Presentation Skills to Engage, Persuade and Inspire“